Technology

 How we test compost

-We’ve been testing compost for over a quarter of a century and we’re still astounded by the variable quality of the bags for sale.
+We’ve been testing compost for over 30 years and we’re still astounded by the variable quality of the bags for sale.

-Read our guide to find out which brands you can trust and which you should avoid.
+Find out how we find the best composts and which ones to avoid.

-In March 2016, we picked 25 composts to test for raising young plants and 25 to test for sowing seeds.
-Most of the composts were suitable for both purposes and so were included in both tests, as we know many people prefer to buy just one bag for both uses, but a few were specialist composts for either seeds or young plants.
+In March 2017, we picked 25 composts to test for raising young plants and 24 to test for sowing seeds.
+We also grew our seeds in a peat compost made for professional growers to see how our garden centre composts compare.

+Most of the composts were suitable for both sowing seed and raising young plants and so were included in both tests, as we know many people prefer to buy just one bag for both uses.
+A few were specialist composts for either seeds or young plants.

 Secret shoppers